YahooArchive/locator-handlebars/README.md

 };
 ```

-In the example above, when trying to parse `/path/to/foo.hbs` it will return `foo`, but when trying to `/path/to/partials/bar.hbs` it will return `foo-partial`, that will avoid collisions while giving you full control over the name resolution for the compiled templates.
+In the example above, when trying to parse `/path/to/foo.hbs` it will return
+`foo`, but when trying to `/path/to/partials/bar.hbs` it will return
+`foo-partial`.
+In this way, you have control over the naming resolution for
+compiled templates and namespace collisions can be avoided.

 License